 Village of Huntington Bay has mapped all inlets on their overall Map.
 The mapping of outfalls is based on location data provided by Cornell Cooperative Extension which created the 2020 report.
-Cornell updated the IDDE survey in 2024.
-The updated map of outfalls is available on the website via a link to the Cornell website.
-The Village also maintains its own map of outfalls and inlets.
+Cornell has been contracted to update the IDDE survey in 2024-2025 period.
+When the data is available it will be included in the map.